 What is your decision-making process for grant requests?

-Our Board of Directors meet five times a year to make decisions regarding requests.
+Our Board of Directors meets five times a year to make decisions regarding requests.
 Applicants should feel free to contact Foundation staff for information on the status of your request.
 However, communication with members of our Board of Directors is discouraged.

-What if I have trouble using the on-line letter of inquiry?
+What if I have trouble using the online letter of inquiry?

-Please contact Priscilla Savage, Grants Administrator, at (213) 688-6311 for assistance.
+Please contact Angela Carr, grants manager, at (213) 688-6314 for assistance.

 We have been invited to submit a full application.
-May we substitute a full narrative proposal for Weingart Foundation’s application form?
+May we substitute a full narrative proposal for the Weingart Foundation’s application form?

-TYPES OF SUPPORT AND CRITERIA:
+TYPES OF SUPPORT AND CRITERIA